 This Hub will be an important piece of infrastructure that will enable strong contributions to the transition of our regional economy while providing spaces for the students, staff and collaborators to generate ideas and products.

-The School of Creative Industries was formed in 2017 and is housed in NeW Space.
+The School of Humanities, Creative Industries and Social Sciences is housed in NeW Space.
 It has positioned us as the education provider of choice for creative enterprises and artistic endeavours in the region, delivering the next generation of musicians, designers, writers and entrepreneurs.
 As our leadership in innovation and entrepreneurship has developed, we identified a need for further physical assets to support our creative output.

 Access and Transport